Guikingone/SchedulerBundle/doc/transport.md

 _Note: Keep in mind that this directory could be versioned if required_

-## Failover
+## FailOver

-The [FailoverTransport](../src/Transport/FailoverTransport.php) allows to use multiple transports and "prevent" errors when trying to schedule a task, this approach is also known as ["High-Availability"](https://en.wikipedia.org/wiki/High_availability), it is particularly useful if you use a transport that can fail during an operation (like network-related, etc).
+The [FailOverTransport](../src/Transport/FailOverTransport.php) allows to use multiple transports and "prevent" errors when trying to schedule a task, this approach is also known as ["High-Availability"](https://en.wikipedia.org/wiki/High_availability), it is particularly useful if you use a transport that can fail during an operation (like network-related, etc).